ahamedfaisal-dot/edge_ai_rpi/README.md

 This project implements a real-time pothole and road anomaly detection system optimized for edge devices, specifically Raspberry Pi 4.
 The system uses an ONNX-based deep learning detector combined with structured post-processing, temporal voting, and statistical anomaly validation to achieve stable and efficient real-world performance.

 The main branch represents the final optimized pipeline after multiple architectural iterations, focusing on speed, robustness, and deployment readiness.
 ---
+#Anomolys Our Project will detect
+The proposed system is designed to detect multiple categories of road surface anomalies, including longitudinal cracks, transverse cracks, alligator cracks, and potholes.
+These damage types are commonly classified into different severity levels such as D00, D10, D20, and D40, representing increasing degrees of structural deterioration.
+Longitudinal and transverse cracks indicate surface-level stress and material fatigue, while alligator cracks represent interconnected crack patterns caused by repeated vehicular loading.
+Potholes correspond to severe surface failure resulting from prolonged crack propagation and environmental exposure.
+By accurately identifying and classifying these anomalies, the system enables efficient monitoring of road conditions and supports timely maintenance decisions.

+---